-Odometer: The odometer shows how far your vehicle has been driven in either miles or kilometers.
+Odometer: The odometer shows how far your vehicle has been driven in either kilometers or miles.
 Press the TRIP button to display odometer readings, such as:

-- ODOMETER 12345 MI or - ODOMETER 20008 km
+- ODOMETER 20008 km or - ODOMETER 12345 MI

 You can also display the odometer by turning on the parking lamps.